 Immigration protesters say 2 hurt when truck drives at them

-CENTRAL FALLS, R.I.
-(AP) — Rhode Island's attorney general said Thursday he is investigating after a truck drove at a group protesting federal immigration policies at a detention center.
+PROVIDENCE, R.I.
+(AP) — Rhode Island's attorney general and state police launched investigations Thursday after a truck drove at a group protesting federal immigration policies at a detention center, which has since placed an employee on leave.

 At least two people were injured Wednesday night outside the Donald W. Wyatt Detention Facility in Central Falls, according to the Jewish youth movement Never Again Action.
 The center is used by U.S. Immigration and Customs Enforcement.